Heart and Blood Conditions

 Mitral Valve Abnormalities Diagnosis

 To diagnose a problem with the mitral valve, your doctor will examine your child.
-The doctor will use a stethoscope to listen for abnormal sounds in their heart, like a murmur or the sound of a valve not closing well.
+The doctor will use a stethoscope to listen for abnormal sounds in their heart (a murmur) or the sound of a valve not closing well.
 Sometimes doctors find valve problems after hearing a heart murmur in a child who appears well.

 They may need other tests that provide more information about their heart.
 These include chest X-rays or MRI (magnetic resonance imaging) of the heart, cardiac catheterization, electrocardiogram and exercise testing.